wazo-platform/wazo-doc/source/upgrade/upgrade.rst

 Upgrading
 *********

-Upgrading a XiVO is done by executing commands through a terminal on the server.
+Upgrading a Wazo is done by executing commands through a terminal on the server.
 You can connect to the server either through SSH or with a physical console.

-To upgrade your XiVO to the latest version, you **must** use the ``xivo-upgrade`` script.
+To upgrade your Wazo to the latest version, you **must** use the ``xivo-upgrade`` script.
 You can start an upgrade with the command::

    xivo-upgrade